 Characteristics of covalent bond and covalent compounds:

-Covalent bond are formed by mutual sharing of electrons.
+Covalent bond is formed by mutual sharing of electrons.

-Note: Shared pair of electrons is also called bonding pair of electrons.
+Note: Shared pair of electrons is also called as bonding pair of electrons.

 2. Characteristics of covalent compounds: